nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Links the task in displayed task list to the exam in the exam list based on the indexes given.

 Format `e link e/EXAM_INDEX t/TASK_INDEX`

+Parameters:
-* Links the exam at the specified index in the exam list to a task at the specified index in the task list
+* EXAM_INDEX refers to the index number shown on the displayed exam list
-* `EXAM_INDEX` refers to the index number displayed in the exam list
+* TASK_INDEX refers to the index number shown on the displayed task list

+Restrictions:
+* EXAM_INDEX and TASK_INDEX should be greater than 0 and lesser than 2147483648
+* EXAM_INDEX should not be greater than the displayed exam list
-* `TASK_INDEX` refers to the index number displayed in the task list
+* TASK_INDEX should not be greater than the displayed task list
-* `EXAM_INDEX` and `TASK_INDEX` must be a positive integer 1, 2, 3, …​
-* If `EXAM_INDEX` is a non-positive integer or is greater than the number of exams in the exam list, an error message will be shown
-* If `TASK_INDEX` is a non-positive integer or is greater than the number of tasks in the task list, an error message will be shown

 Examples:

-`e link e/1 t/1` links the first task in the displayed task list to the first exam in the exam list
+`e link e/1 t/1` links the first task in the displayed task list to the first exam in the displayed exam list

-`e link e/2 t/3` links the third task in the displayed task list to the second exam in the exam list
+`e link e/2 t/3` links the third task in the displayed task list to the second exam in the displayed exam list

 ### Unlinking an exam
 Unlinks the exam from the specified task according to the index given.